villmow/datasets_knowledge_embedding/README.md

 01257145 _derivationally_related_form 07488875
 ...
 ```

-This is a problem cause the textual representations of the entities has been
+I wanted to have the textual form of the entities.
+Only the wordnet offsets
-lost.
-Only the wordnet offsets are given as entites, transforming them back
+are given as entites, transforming them back is problematic cause they are
-is problematic cause they are ambiguous within the 4 datafiles from wordnet.
+ambiguous within the 4 datafiles from wordnet.

 For example `01257145 _derivationally_related_form 07488875` has two offsets:
 `01257145` and `07488875`.